Brimstone (missile): Design

-Overview

-The missile was originally supposed to be an evolution of the original laser-guided AGM-114 Hellfire missile, with the laser seeker replaced by a millimetre wave (mmW) seeker.
-During development, virtually the entire missile was redesigned, resulting in a weapon that – other than the external shape – bears no relation to the original.
-It is unrelated to the separate development of the mmW Hellfire for the Apache Longbow attack helicopter.

 Brimstone has a 6.3 kg tandem shaped-charge warhead employing a smaller initial charge around 100 g, designed to initiate reactive armour, followed by a larger, more destructive 6.2 kg charge, designed to penetrate and defeat the base armour.
 It was estimated that Brimstone would be several times more effective than the AGM-65G Maverick against modern tanks, and 20 times more effective than the BL755 cluster bomb.
 In combat, Brimstone has demonstrated accuracy and reliability "both well above 90 percent" according to the MoD; Air Chief Marshal Sir Stephen Dalton has said that 98.3% to 98.7% of Brimstone fired in Libya "did exactly what we expected".

 Targeting and sensors

 Brimstone is a "fire-and-forget" missile, which is loaded with targeting data by the weapon systems officer (WSO) prior to launch.
 It is programmable to adapt to particular mission requirements.
 This capability includes the ability to find targets within a certain area (such as those near friendly forces), and to self-destruct if it is unable to find a target within the designated area.

 In addition to the semi-autonomous ability to decide its own targets, the Brimstone has the capacity to determine where on a target to best impact causing the most damage.

 The missile's advanced sensor package includes its extremely high frequency millimetric wave radar, which allows the weapon to image the target and hence choose a target location.
 With as many as twenty-four missiles in the air, the missile's targeting system also required an algorithm to ensure that missiles hit their targets in a staggered order, rather than all simultaneously.